r-forge/exams/jekyll/pages/oneforall.md

   optional R code to make the content [dynamic]({{ site.url }}/dynamic/).
 - The format is agnostic to a specific output format and can be rendered into a wide variety of files.
-- Thus, the _same_ exercise can be exported into these different formats (with multiple-choice and single-choice being supported by almost all learning management systems).
+- Thus, the _same_ exercise can be exported into different formats - with multiple-choice and single-choice being supported by almost all learning management systems.

 #### Output formats